Which reporting model for a PES monitoring committee?

 • List of people present and their role

-The organisations represented at the meeting (companies, public bodies and social partners), their representatives and their capacity should be identified.
-Absent persons should also be identified in this list of participants.
+The organizations represented at this meeting (companies, public organizations and social partners), their representatives and the qualities of the latter must be identified.
+Absent persons must also be listed in this list of participants.

 • Agenda

-The points discussed and dealt with in the commission are recalled here.
+The points discussed and dealt with during the commission are to be recalled here.

-This section outlines the different objectives and roles of the commission throughout the process.
+In this section the different objectives and roles of the commission throughout the process are indicated.

 • Composition of the Joint Committee

-This summary, based on the list of those present, indicates who are the members of the college that makes up the commission's college.
-For example, it is recalled how many members represent the interests of the company or the trade unions.
+Based on the list of those present, this summary indicates who are the members of the college that makes up the commission's college.
+For example, the number of members representing the interests of the company or the trade unions is indicated.

 • Summary of the meeting